sarakeetelaar/rbinnet/README.md

 screening and the SSVS approach of George and McCulloch (Journal of the American Statistical Association, 88(423):881-889, 1993) is used for structure selection.

+You can install the development version from GitHub with:
+# install.packages("devtools")
+devtools::install_github(“MaartenMarsman/rbinnet”)